Changing Faces (charity)

-Changing Faces is a British charity supporting and representing children, young people, and adults who have a visible difference to the face, hands, or body, whether present from birth or caused by accident, injury, or illness or medical episode.
-It campaigns to change public opinion and combat discrimination, and to help and support those with a visual difference.
+Changing Faces is a UK-based charity that advocates for individuals with a visible difference to the face, hands, or body, offering support and representation.
+The organization provides guidance for those with an unusual appearance caused by congenital conditions, accidents, injuries, illnesses, or medical treatments.

 History

 The charity was founded in 1992 by James Partridge OBE, who sustained severe burns in a car fire when he was 18 years old.
 He wrote about the experience in a book, Changing Faces, in the late 1980s, and was persuaded to set up the charity after speaking about it with doctors from University College Hospital in London.

 Operations

-The charity provides psychological support for people with disfigurements, by providing advice, information, counselling, and workshops across the UK.
+The charity provides psychological support for people with visible differences, including disfigurements, by providing advice, information, counselling, and workshops across the UK.
 It also provides advice to health professionals, teachers, and employers, by running training courses and study days that enable professionals to develop effective clinical services, inclusive school curricula, and equal-opportunities policies.

 While modern reconstructive surgery and other medical treatments can make disfigurement less noticeable, some scarring, asymmetry, or change in complexion usually remains.
 Changing Faces complements medical and surgical interventions by addressing the psychological and social challenges posed by disfigurement.
 Its services are based on academic research and informed by service users, including a Young People's Council.

 In 2012, the British Red Cross transferred its Skin Camouflage Service to Changing Faces.
 The service "helps individuals to regain self-confidence and independence", and now operates at more than 120 locations throughout the UK.